AXSDEV/Loja/README.md

 # Small-business
-Projct for a small-business in C++.
+Project for a small-business in C++.
 School project.